Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Summa Hospitals are required by law to maintain the privacy of our patients’ personal, protected health information and to provide patients with notice of our legal duties and privacy practices with respect to your personal, protected health information.
+Summa is required by law to maintain the privacy of our patients’ personal, protected health information and to provide patients with notice of our legal duties and privacy practices with respect to personal, protected health information.
 We are required to abide by the terms of this Notice so long as it remains in effect.
 We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice effective for all personal, protected health information maintained by us.
-You may receive a copy of any revised Notice at any Summa Hospital point of registration or a copy may be obtained by mailing a request to the Privacy Officer of the hospital that you use.
-Contact information for each hospital is provided below.
+You may receive a copy of any revised Notice at any Summa point of registration or by mailing a request to a Summa Privacy Officer.
+Contact information is provided below.
+This Notice is also posted on our website

 USES AND DISCLOSURES OF YOUR PERSONAL, PROTECTED HEALTH INFORMATION

 Your Authorization.
-Except as outlined below, we will not use or disclose your personal, protected health information for any purpose unless you have signed a form authorizing the use or disclosure.
+Except as outlined below, we will not use or disclose your personal, protected health information including, where appropriate, psychotherapy notes, for any purpose unless you have signed a form authorizing the use or disclosure.
 You have the right to revoke that authorization in writing unless we have taken any action in reliance on the authorization.

 Uses and Disclosures for Health Care Operations.
 We will use and disclose your personal, protected health information as necessary and as permitted by law, for our health care operations that include clinical improvement, professional peer review, business management, accreditation and licensing, etc. For instance, we may use and disclose your personal, protected health information for purposes of improving the clinical treatment and care of our patients.
 We may disclose protected health information to doctors, nurses, technicians, medical students, volunteers and other persons for review and learning purposes and for the operation of educational programs.
-We may also disclose your personal, protected health information to another health care facility, health care professional, or health plan for such things as quality assurance and case management, but only if that facility, professional, or plan also has or had a patient relationship with you.
+We may also disclose your personal, protected health information to another health care facility, health care professional, or health plan for such things as compliance, billing audits, quality assurance and case management, if that facility, professional, or plan also has or had a patient relationship with you or is part of the clinically integrated health care setting.

 Our Patient Directory.
 Each Summa Hospital maintains a patient directory listing the name, room number, general condition and, if you wish, your religious affiliation.
 Unless you choose to have your personal, protected health information excluded from this directory, the information, excluding your religious affiliation, will be disclosed to anyone who requests it by asking for you by name.
 This information, including your religious affiliation, may be also provided to members of the clergy.
 You have the right during registration to have your information excluded from this directory.

 Appointments and Services.
-We may contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
-You have the right to request and we will accommodate reasonable requests by you to receive communications regarding your personal, protected health information from us by alternative means or at alternative locations.
-For instance, if you wish appointment reminders not to be left on voice mail or sent to a particular address, we will accommodate reasonable requests.
-You may request such confidential communication in writing and may send your request to the Privacy Officer at your hospital.
+We may contact you with appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+You have the right to request, and we accommodate reasonable requests, to receive communications regarding your personal, protected health information by alternative means or at alternative locations.
+For instance, you may not want appointment reminders left on voice mail or sent to a particular address and we will accommodate reasonable requests.
+You may request such confidential communication in writing and may send your request to the Privacy Officer at the Summa entity where you receive the care.

 Health Products and Services.
 We may from time to time use your personal, protected health information to communicate with you about health products and services necessary for your treatment, to advise you of new products and services we offer, and to provide general health and wellness information.